sorenbronsted/webui.js/readme.md

 where the model and view are subjects and the controller is an observer.

 ## How is data mapped to html elements?
-Image you have a person defined by this class:
+Imaging you have a person defined by this class:
 ```
 class Person {
   constructor(name,addess,zipcode,town) {